-This announcement of this deal appeared to kickstart a recovery in CHRY's share price and it freed up sufficient cash for CHRY to begin returns of capital to shareholders through buybacks.
+This deal was significant as the original announcement kickstarted the recovery in CHRY's share price and it freed up sufficient cash for CHRY to begin returns of capital to shareholders through buybacks.

 Featurespace - September 2024

 In September 2024, CHRY announced that it had sold Featurespace to Visa in a deal that was expected to result in cash proceeds to CHRY of about £89m.
 About £10m of that was in the form of deferred proceeds which were still outstanding at the end of 2024.